-Be aware, Harvest Hosts and Boondockers Welcome and Hipcamp hosts may or may not provide utility services such as electric, water or sewer.
+Just an FYI, Harvest Hosts, Boondockers Welcome and HipCamp hosts may or may not provide utility services such as electric, water or sewer.

-So its important that your RV be totally self-contained with a fully working kitchen and bathroom.
-Or, in the case of Hipcamp, be respectful of the standards and rules of the membership and the hosts.
+So its required that your RV be totally self-contained with a fully working kitchen and bathroom.
+In the case of Hipcamp, be respectful of the standards and rules of the membership and the hosts.

 Passport America was the our very first RV membership that we joined upon purchasing our first fifth wheel toy hauler in 2014.
 And we’ve kept it current ever since.